-- · The field wiring cable is damaged or abnormally warm - You smell a burning odor - The unit emits loud or abnormal sounds - · A power fuse blows or the circuit breaker frequently trips - Water or other objects fall into or out of the unit
+- The unit emits loud or abnormal sounds - A power fuse blows or the circuit breaker frequently trips - Water or other objects fall into or out of the unit

 DO NOT ATTEMPT TO FIX THESE YOURSELF.
 CONTACT AN AUTHORIZED SERVICE PROVIDER IMMEDIATELY.